-The SMOD function allows for higher converter efficiency under light-load conditions.
-During SMOD, the low-side FET gate signal is disabled (held LOW), preventing discharging of the output capacitors as the filter inductor current attempts reverse current flow - also known as "Diode Emulation" Mode.
+The SMOD function allows higher converter efficiency under light-load conditions.
+During SMOD, the low-side FET gate signal is disabled (held LOW), preventing discharging of the output capacitors as the filter inductor current attempts reverse current flow - also known as Diode Emulation Mode.

-When the SMOD pin is pulled HIGH, the synchronous buck converter works in Synchronous Mode, gating on the low-side FET.
-When the SMOD pin is pulled LOW, the low-side FET is gated off.
-The SMOD pin is connected to the PWM controller, which enables or disables the SMOD automatically when the controller detects light-load condition from output current sensing.
-Normally this pin is active LOW.
-See Figure 25 for timing delays.
+When the SMOD# pin is pulled HIGH, the synchronous buck converter will work in Synchronous Mode.
+This mode allows for gating on the low-side FET.
+When the SMOD# pin is pulled LOW, the low-side FET is gated off.
+If the SMOD# pin is connected to the PWM controller, the controller can actively enable or disable SMOD when the controller detects light-load condition from output current sensing.
+This pin is active LOW.
+See Figure 26 for timing delays.